 The Civil Remedies Unit also coordinates the use, sale and disposition of currency, vehicles and real and personal property obtained through forfeiture.
 After entry of judgment in a forfeiture case, the proceeds are distributed to participating state and local law enforcement agencies.
 Some expenses, such as the Ten Percent Fund, are deducted before contributive shares are calculated.
 The Ten Percent Fund was established to encourage local police departments to send officers to train with our GGNTF.
 As a result of their participation, local departments receive a pro rata share of ten percent of forfeited funds generated during a 12-month period.
-In 2016, $31,178.38 in Ten Percent Funds was distributed to participating departments.
+In 2018, $39,165.00 in Ten Percent Funds was distributed to participating departments.

+The Civil Remedies Unit relies on the Screening, Juvenile and Evidence Management Units of the Office and networks with local police and New Jersey State Police regarding potential forfeiture cases.
+Potential cases are reviewed by the assistant prosecutor with occasional subsequent review by the Prosecutor.
 In addition to other duties, the Unit secretary creates new files, tracks service and discovery, updates the forfeiture computer program and records and files orders, lis pendens and judgments, among other documents.
-In 2016, 170 cases were reviewed for forfeiture and 126 pending matters were resolved or partially resolved.
+In 2018, 206 cases were reviewed for forfeiture and some 268 pending matters were resolved or partially resolved.

 The Evidence Management Unit provides service to the Civil Remedies Unit by securing, documenting and tabulating seized funds and miscellaneous property until a final court order is entered and the funds and/or property are available for disbursement.
 The County Treasurer’s Office maintains the various forfeiture accounts.
 The Prosecutor’s office manager monitors the accounts and per the Attorney General’s forfeiture regulations files quarterly reports and reconciles local departments’ forfeiture reporting.